Logan-Lin/quartz-blog/content/ai-system/exam.md

 - What is cloud computing and how does virtualization enable cloud infrastructure?
 Explain the three-layer architecture (physical, virtualization, management)
 - Compare virtual/dedicated machines, container services, GPU instances, managed AI services, and object storage for AI deployment.
 What are the trade-offs?
-- Walk through the high-level process of deploying a containerized AI service on a cloud virtual machine
+- What are the main steps and considerations when deploying a containerized AI service on a cloud virtual machine?
 - How would you choose between different cloud providers for your AI deployment?
 Consider factors like pricing models, service offerings, and vendor lock-in
 - What is SSH and why is it important for cloud deployment?
 Explain the concept of remote server access
 - What are the advantages and pitfalls of usage-based pricing vs fixed monthly pricing for cloud services?